-This page explains what the workbench is, what it adds to the source site, what local corpus it currently reads, and what reuse boundary remains visible around the underlying Dartmouth Dante Project materials.
+This page explains Segni de l’antica fiamma, the local corpus behind the project, and the reuse boundary that remains visible around the underlying Dartmouth Dante Project materials.

 What This Project Is

-DDP Commentary Workbench is a reading interface built around the Dartmouth Dante Project.
-It works with the DDP as its source archive while reorganising the DDP’s line-based commentary materials into a reading environment that makes local density, comparison, diachronic change, loci, and authority pathways easier to see and use.
+Segni de l’antica fiamma is a text-first Dante reading environment by Ruoci Song.
+It uses the Dartmouth Dante Project as its commentary source while reorganising line-based commentary materials into a reading environment that makes local density, comparison, diachronic change, word-locus routes, and authority pathways easier to see and use.

 The interface offers a different mode of entry into the same commentary tradition: one that begins from the poem, then opens reading paths outward from line, card, date, source, and cited work.